On the nu-invariant of two-step nilmanifolds with closed G2-structure: Introduction

-Lastly, we set up the (super) linear algebra we need to compute the Mathai--Quillen current for any harmonic spinor found, and show that it always vanishes.
-Our main result is the following (cf.\ \eqref{eq:lie-algebras-streq} for structure equations and notations). \begin{theorem*} Let $\mathfrak g$ be a two-step nilpotent $7$-dimensional Lie algebra admitting a closed $\mathrm G_2$-structure.
-Let $G$ be the corresponding connected, simply connected Lie group, and let $M = \Gamma \backslash G$ be a quotient of $G$ by a cocompact lattice $\Gamma$. \begin{enumerate} \item If $\mathfrak g \cong \mathfrak h_1$, then the $\nu$-invariant $\nu(\phi)$ vanishes for any invariant Riemannian metric induced by the six parameter family of invariant closed $\mathrm G_2$-structures
+The specific structure of $\mathfrak h_1$ and $\mathfrak h_2$ allows us to define an orientation-reversing isometry on the corresponding nilmanifolds, which yields the vanishing of the $\eta$-invariants $\eta(D_M)$ and $\eta(B_M)$ at once, cf.\ \cite[Proposition 1.5]{crowley-goette-nordstrom}.
+Lastly, we set up the (super) linear algebra we need to compute the Mathai--Quillen currents for any harmonic spinor compatible with a left-invariant closed $\mathrm G_2$-structure, and show that it always vanishes.
+Our main result is the following (cf.\ \eqref{eq:lie-algebras-streq} for structure equations and notations). \begin{theorem*} Let $\mathfrak g$ be a two-step nilpotent seven-dimensional Lie algebra admitting a closed $\mathrm G_2$-structure.
+Let $G$ be the corresponding connected, simply connected Lie group, and let $M$ denote a quotient of $G$ by some cocompact lattice $\Gamma$.
+The following hold for the trivial spin structure on $M$ and up to automorphism of $\mathfrak g$. \begin{enumerate} \item If $\mathfrak g \cong \mathfrak h_1$, then the $\nu$-invariant $\nu(\phi)$ vanishes for any invariant Riemannian metric on any nilmanifold $M=\Gamma\backslash G$ induced by the one-parameter family of invariant closed $\mathrm G_2$-structures